pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Screens (Light Screen, Reflect, Aurora Veil)
   * If no corresponding category on player, no score increase
-  * If player has a BrickBreak type move
+  * If player has a BrickBreak type move or Defog
     1. if AI faints player faster, no score increase
     2. Otherwise 30% to be increased by +3
   * In any other situation, +3